-The AGFC is suspending the small mouth stocking due to low success.
-(2016)
+In 2016 the AGFC suspended the small mouth stocking due to low success.

 stock have been released into Lake Ouachita.

 Suitable habitat sites were selected with the help of biologists from north Arkansas who had experience with smallmouth bass populations in their lakes.
 Subsequent monitoring of these initial stockings has shown very little success of the native, river-strain fish naturally reproducing in the lake.

 In the summer of 2002, the Arkansas Game and Fish Commission's Andrew Hulsey Hatchery in Hot Springs received 1,700 fingerling smallmouth bass from the Tennessee Wildlife Resources Agency.
 These fish were spawned from brood stock at Tennessee's Norris Lake and raised at TWRA's Eagle Bend Hatchery.
 This particular strain of smallmouth bass is well known for its ability to thrive in reservoir habitat conditions.

 The AGFC received the fish from TWRA as an ongoing cooperation between the two agencies, according to the AGFC's warm-water hatchery coordinator Don Brader.
 "In years of poor fish production, the Commission has received thousands of various fish species from TWRA, who have in turn received various species from the AGFC when their Tennessee hatcheries have failed to produce adequate numbers of young fish," Brader explained.